top of page

 Mosman, NSW

-There’s something really lovely about weddings here because they tend to feel less “big production” and more like a genuinely joyful gathering of your favourite people.
+There's something really lovely about weddings here because they tend to feel less like a big production and more like a genuinely joyful gathering of your favourite people.

 It's also one of those rare venues that works beautifully for both elegant weddings and more laid-back celebrations.

-It's charming, restored heritage building for the reception adds an element of style to your day and offers a charming, classical elegance looks amazing in the photos and feels energising in real life.
+The charming restored heritage building provides an element of style to your day, with a classical elegance that looks fantastic in photos while still feeling warm and energetic in real life.

-The food here is always amazing, the drinks are always topped up and Amelia and Bis always go above and beyond ensure everyones needs are met.
+The food here is always amazing, the drinks are always topped up, and Amelia and Bis always go above and beyond to make sure everyone's needs are met.

-Pro Tip: Consider your ceremony timing in the summer months - later in the afternoon makes for more even lighting and absolutely phenomenal sunset photos, plus its a lot cooler and comfortable for the guests too.
+Pro Tip: Consider your ceremony timing in the summer months.
+A later afternoon ceremony makes for more even lighting and absolutely phenomenal sunset photos, plus it's a lot cooler and more comfortable for your guests.

 Gledswood Homestead & Winery